Khetti/static_dynamic_testing/Static_and_Dynamic_Task_A/testing_task_1.md

   # naming case is incorrect for method; should be snake case in Ruby: check_for_ace
   # conditional should be using "==" as a comparator, not "="
-  # no require for card Class?
+  # no require for Card class.
 May not be able to access the "value" property
   def checkforAce(card)
     if card.value = 1
       return true